 Working capital can mean a lot of different things to a lot of different business owners.
 So we’ve put together a quick rundown to help you understand what it is and how to get it working for you:

 What Is Working Capital?

 Most business owners will be familiar with working capital (often abbreviated as WC).
-If you’re asking “What is working capital?” it refers to the difference between current assets and its current liabilities as found on a business balance sheet.
+If you’re asking “What is working capital?”, by definition, it refers to the difference between current assets and its current liabilities (which are short-term liabilities) as found on a business balance sheet.
 In this sense, current assets are basically anything that a business owner can turn into cash within the next 12 months.
 Liabilities are the costs and expenses a business incurs within that same period.